-Section 11 of the bill as it passed the House of Representatives did not contain any provision changing existing law regarding dependency allowance for fathers and mothers of deceased veterans.
+Section 12: Section 12 of the bill contains the provision changing the existing law regarding dependency allowance for fathers and mothers of deceased veterans.
 Your committee felt that an amendment to subdivision (f) should be adopted which would provide that where death compensation is payable to a widow and children and there is a dependent mother and father, the total amount payable to the dependent mother and father should not be less than \$20 per month.
 This amendment is made necessary because the present law provides that while the rate payable for a dependent mother or father is \$20, or both, \$30, the amount payable in such cases shall not exceed the difference between the total amount payable to the widow and children and the sum of \$75.
 It is possible under the present law that the dependent mother and father may receive nothing because of the fact that the veteran left a widow and several children.